Sumer16/asunto/README.md

 - **Stunning UI:** Beautifully designed using TailwindCSS and Radix UI
 - **Responsiveness:** Works flawlessly on both desktop and mobile devices
 - **Database & ORM:** PostgreSQL for robustness & Prisma for database operations
-- **PostgreSQL Database:** Utilize Planetscale for your PostgreSQL database
+- **PostgreSQL Database:** Utilize Supabase for your PostgreSQL database
 - **Authentication:** Secured the app using NextAuth

 ## Installation